star-ocean-anamnesiac/anamnesiac/README.md

 ## Changing The Data

-If you modify any of the data in the YML files, you need to run `npm run conslidate` to re-generate all of the data.
+If you modify any of the data in the YML files, you need to run `npm run consolidate` to re-generate all of the data.
 It's also possible that you need to do this after you run `npm i` if the `postinstall` step does not trigger correctly.

 # How to deploy?